hu-zza/Clim/README.md

 **Please note, in *clim* a leaf is not a node:**
 *Nodes* are "walkable" points without functionality.
 *Leaves* are function representations without "real" position.
+In summary, nodes and leaves are two distinct group and
+every element in the menu structure must belong to one of them.

 `setRawMenuStructure` accepts either a `com.google.gson.JsonObject` or a `java.lang.String`.
 (The String should be a valid JSON text which is processable by `com.google.gson.JsonParser`.)